SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture4_Database_Storage_II.md

    2. External value storage

-      If the value so big that `overflow page` cannot hold it, then DBMS will use a seperate file to store it.
+      If the value so big that `overflow page` cannot hold it, then DBMS will use a separate file to store it.
 This is named BLOB type(bad way).

       Since the data is managed by the file system, you may encounter violation of constrictions.
 Some DBMSs, however, to prevent this from happening, make them